 The Johnson Space Center, Houston

 Space; the final frontier.
 Sadly, we can’t all be James Tiberius Kirk, however, when you visit the Johnson Space Center, Houston, you can see how NASA prepares astronauts for spaceflight, as well as the research and flight control facilities.
-With exhibits and tours detailing various aspects of the main goals and achievements of the space program, this is a Sirius-ly good day out for the whole family.
-You and the kids will get to see displays about planned missions to Mars, get a behind the scenes look at Mission Control and training facilities, and have the chance to watch a documentary about the life of an astronaut.
+With exhibits and tours detailing various aspects of the main goals and achievements of the space program, this is a Sirius-ly good day out for the whole family, and definitely, a top place to visit in Texas.
+You and the kids will get to see displays about planned missions to Mars, get a behind-the-scenes look at Mission Control and training facilities, and have the chance to watch a documentary about the life of an astronaut.
 One of the top things to do in Texas, a trip to the space center is sure to eclipse most activities, so don’t waste time thinking about your next vacation; planet now with a stay in one of our five-star accommodations!